Jacob-Hoff-man/django-ecommerce/README.md

     - `cd django-ecommerce`

-- From inside of the nested `django-ecommerce` directory (and with the virtual environment active in the terminal/command prompts), install the required dependencies:
+- From inside of the nested `django-ecommerce` directory (and with the virtual environment active in the terminal/command prompt), install the required dependencies:

     - `pip install -r requirements.txt`